You are currently viewing Management and Control of Fall Armyworm in Maize, A serious problem for farmers in Pakistan

-The lifecycle of Fall armyworm includes egg, 6 growth stages of Caterpillar development (instars), pupa and moth.
+The lifecycle of the Fall armyworm includes an egg, 6 growth stages of Caterpillar development (instars), a pupa and a moth.

 100-200 eggs are generally laid on the underside of the leaves of maize plants which are typically near to the base of the plant.
 These eggs are covered by protective scales which is rubbed off from the moth’s abdomen.
 In case of insect populations are high then the eggs may be laid higher up the plants or maybe also on nearby vegetation.